 Given our time crunch, we were forced to condense this year’s bucket list significantly– so much so that it A. hurt my heart and B. really made us evaluate our priorities.
-If you’re visiting for the first time, I’ll be creating a fun Maine bucket list printable for first timers (coming soon!), so even if you only have a few days, you’ll get a little taste of all the best parts of Maine.
+If you’re visiting for the first time, I created a fun Maine bucket list printable for first timers (click here!), so even if you only have a few days, you’ll get a little taste of all the best parts of Maine.
 The first thing on our list this year?
 Stop for obligatory lobster rolls at Red’s Eats in Wiscasset.
 There’s often an outrageous line, so we also love Sprague’s, which is right across the street and rarely has a long wait.